 It takes approximately four - six weeks for your financial aid to process after ACC has received your completed FAFSA.
 Students must have awarded Aid in place prior to the semester payment deadline in order to avoid being dropped for outstanding balance.
 Please visit the ACC website for more detailed information (www.arapahoe.edu).

 Veteran Educational Assistance Programs

-Veteran Services is located in the Financial Aid Office.
+Veteran Services is located in the Veteran Services Center (M1630).
 ACC has been approved for most education and training programs by the Colorado State Approving Agency, including: